bounti-org/bounti-org/README.md

 _What can't we do if we all work together?_

+Bounti is intended to be an online environment where people can come together and organize themselves around common purposes.
+It is partly a discussion environment, and partly an organically-growing tree of Kickstarter-like projects.

+The backbone of Bounti is a tree of Purposes.
+For example, the top-level Purpose might be "make the world a better place", which might eventually drill down to "stop fracking".
+But the Bounti Purpose tree might also drill down to "eliminate barriers to fracking".
+The intent is to foster reasoned discourse, find points of agreement, and then split the tree at legitimate points of disagreement.

 Purposes are drafted, discussed, improved, and organized.
 Circles form to achieve Purposes by carrying out Projects.
 Each Circle and Project can gain Backers (think continuous KickStarter).